 - Inaccurate damage estimates and low-ball settlement offers

 - Claiming that the damage pre-existed the date of the loss

 - Stating that the damage is the result of construction defects

 - Wear and tear exclusion defenses

 We have seen and countered all kinds of insurance company tricks and tactics.
 You can trust us to protect your claim and maximize your compensation.

 Call Us for a Free Case Evaluation

-No matter how long you’ve worked with the same insurance agent or how much you trust them to do the right thing, you have nothing to lose by contacting Williams Law, P.A., as soon as your commercial property is damaged and you know you will have to make a claim.
-Even if you contact us further down the road—after a denial or delay, for example—we will almost certainly be able to make a difference in the money you can recover.
+No matter how long you’ve worked with the same insurance agent or how much you trust them to do the right thing, you have nothing to lose by contacting Williams Law, P.A., as soon as your commercial property is damaged, and you know you will have to make a claim.
+Even if you hire us further down the road—after a denial or delay, for example—we will almost certainly be able to make a difference in the money you can recover.